 Even though you are pet sitting at home, you may need to buy some additional equipment to cater for pets staying in your home.
 You may need spare crates, food bowls, leads, treats or storage units for hamster cages.
 This additional pet sitting equipment will more than likely be fully tax allowable or attract Annual Investment Allowance, which is another way of making tax savings.
 So keep all the receipts for everything you buy so you can discuss deductions with your accountant.

 You may need a computer or iPad to take bookings, research, learn or share photos and videos with pet owners missing their loved one.
 You may need a printer to produce flyers to win new work.
 Your Computer & Printer will attract tax relief either in full or as a proportion as an allowable expense or under the Annual Investment Allowance rules for business use.

-A website is almost like a marketing brochure now and gives you a chance to tell potential customers what services you offer, show real life photos, detail your rates and give a feel for your personality and experience.
-If you are considering investing in a website then it is worth noting that the website, domain and hosting again are all allowable expenses.
+A website is almost like a marketing brochure now and gives you a chance to tell potential customers what services you offer, show real life photos and detail your rates.
+Your Pet Sitting website is an allowable expense as well as the hosting.

 Phone & Internet

 The cost of a business phone (landline or mobile) and internet is an allowable expense, however if there is personal use then only a proportion of the costs relating to your business can be claimed.

 If you have a ‘uniform’ with your branding that you wear while you walk dogs for example, then you should be able to claim for this cost.
 There are also some circumstances where you can also claim the cost of some basic outdoor clothing if you are out walking dogs such as rain coat and wellies.
 Normal clothing is not allowed and unfortunately the cost of washing your clothes at home is not either.